nathamanath/blog/articles/auto-mpg-linear-regression.md

 * Each brand has a band of MPGs.

 ## Feature selection

+Some of these features appear to be highly correlated, so are effectively giving the same information more than once.
+By cutting out the less useful version, I keep my model as simple as possible which could help to avoid over fitting.

 As we can see, horsepower has a nearly linear correlation with displacement.
 Which makes sense, bigger engine = more horse power.
 Also we see that